CAIR - Colorado Alliance for Immigration Reform

 H.R.
 502

 On January 30, 2003, Representative Tom Tancredo (R-CO) introduced H.R.
-502 - national legislation requiring that identification used to obtain federal public benefits or services, including law enforcement services, meet restrictions ensuring that it is secure and verifiable.
+502 - national legislation requiring that identification used to obtain federal public benefits or services - including law enforcement services - meet requirements ensuring that it is secure and verifiable.
 This bill would prohibit any federal agency, commission, or other entity within any branch of the federal government from accepting, recognizing, or relying on any identification document not issued by a federal or state authority or issued without verification by a federal law enforcement, intelligence, or homeland security agency.
-(See this article for more information).

 Video of matricula ID card debate

-Michelle Malkin On January 8 & 9, 2003, CAIR proudly cosponsored syndicated columnist and investigative journalist, Michelle Malkin in various appearances including a public debate and discussion: The Mexican "matricula consular" ID card: Safe or Sorry?.
+On January 8 & 9, 2003, CAIRCO proudly cosponsored syndicated columnist and investigative journalist, Michelle Malkin in various appearances including a public debate and discussion: The Mexican "matricula consular" ID card: Safe or Sorry?.

 We have been extremely successful in halting the efforts of the Mexican government to influence Colorado cities and municipalities.
 We have put together an activist toolkit for you to use.
 This toolkit explains what we have done and offers tips and techniques to achieve success.